Overlays Pattern

 Before shipping overlays:

-- Dialog / Sheet has a visible or accessible title
+- Dialog and Sheet have a visible or accessible title

 - Focus is trapped correctly